 I’m not sure, but I think you have to be rich to be a minimalist.
-People who live in tiny houses had it all, or have it all and are trying to get rid of it.
+People who live in tiny houses had it all, or they have it all and are trying to get rid of it.

-Only rich people can afford to give away all the crud they’ve spent money on, and then have all those bookcases standing around, all of them empty except for one lone esoteric sculpture that turns out to have been done by their twelve year-old son.
+Only rich people can afford to give away all the crud they’ve spent money on, and then have those bookcases standing around, all of them empty except for one lone esoteric sculpture that turns out to have been done by their twelve year-old son.

 I have been unnaturally involved with All My Things for the last ten years.
 People are starting to talk.
 I have donated more stuff to thrift stores than the landfills can probably hold.
 I alone am responsible for global warming, and the state of the environment.